top of page

 Index

-Quite often ground means different things to different people, hence why there is often so much confusion over it (especially in the world of van conversions!).
-For instance ground to an electrician can mean something different than ground to an electronics engineer.
+Quite often ground (or earth) means different things to different people, hence the confusion over the term (especially in the world of van conversions).
+For instance, ground to an electrician can mean something different than to an electronics engineer.

 Proper grounding is a critical safety precaution across the world of electrics.
-We ground electrical equipment so that internal wiring failures don't raise the voltage to dangerous levels.
-Essentially ground is an alternate pathway for electricity to go; if there's a fault in your system, electricity can flow to ground to save your wires, appliances, and hopefully stop a fire.
+We ground electrical equipment so that wiring failures don't raise the voltage to dangerous levels.
+Ground is an alternate pathway for electricity to follow if there's a fault in your system.
+Instead of continuing to flow at dangerous voltages through your electrical system, electricity instead flows to the ground to save your wires and appliances and hopefully stopping a fire.

 complete circuit